Pre-Reservation Questions

 We do not typically send home a blanket with mom/sibling’s scent on it

 You are welcome to request this, but our philosophy is different than the old school practice of sending a blanket with the mother’s and siblings’ scent on it home with the pup.
 Sometimes we will send a little nylabone home with them that they are comfortable chewing on, but a memory of something the pup will never have again is not as helpful or important as setting up the new bond.
 We believe it’s more important to make a clean break and establish deep trust with the new family as soon as possible.
-We can put a blanket or toy in with the pups to play with, but it will get very dirty.
+We can put a blanket or toy in with the pups to play with, but it will get dirty very quickly.
 You’re welcome to chat with us about your preferences on this topic.
 We’re flexible about it.

 Show up on time and communicate